theo-armour/mouth-stl-2022/README.md

 ## Concept

-* STL files of my mouth
+* STL files of Theo's mouth
-* Demo prepared for Dr V at UCSF to show that creating utilities for loading and displaying STL files is easy-peasy
+* Demo prepared for Dr V & Dr Y at UCSF to show that creating utilities for loading and displaying STL files is easy-peasy
-* Apparently the STL files contain color data but the current viewer is not yet color-enabled (but could be ;-)

 The procedures for loading and displaying STL files are well-established and generally do not place heady loads on modern computers.